mrcnski/believeobey.live/_posts/2025-09-01-why-did-messiah-die.md

 %}
 </div>

 What is the new covenant?
-See my [study on the law](/the-law-remains), and {% include inline-verse.html verse="Jeremiah 31:33" %} in particular.
+See my {% include study-link.html url="/the-law-remains" text="study on the law" %}, and {% include inline-verse.html verse="Jeremiah 31:33" %} in particular.